The “VOMIT” System: A Proven Journaling Framework by Campbell Walker

 - Set a timer for 5–10 minutes.

-- Write without censoring.
-Don’t edit or analyze.
+- Write without editing or censoring.

 - Focus on what frustrates you.